ELIGIBILITY FOR MEMBERSHIP

 Our application process is completed in two-steps.
 First, submit a Preliminary Application with very little basic lineage information, along with the application fee.
 Next, prepare and submit the detailed lineage information on the Application Worksheet (there is no additional fee for processing this).
 Once the Application Worksheet has been approved by the State Historian, it is sent to Plymouth, MA for approval by the Historian General of the General Society of Mayflower Descendants.
 After all approvals have been made, the State Historian assigns a State Number and prepares a certificate of membership.
 After the payment of the first year's dues, the certificate is presented at the next Annual Meeting.

-The fee for filing a Preliminary Application is $110.00.
-This application fee applies to ALL applications.
+The Application Fee is $175.00.
+This application fee applies to ALL applications (Supplemental and Silver Supplemental as well as Regular Membership Application).
 The fee is payable with your Preliminary Application and is not refundable, even if the line is rejected or the application forfeited.
 Applicants have three years from the time of approval of their Preliminary Application to send in their Application Worksheet and required documentation.
 After the expiration of the three-year period, anyone desiring to become a member must submit a new Preliminary Application along with another application fee in the amount applicable at that time.
 Make checks payable to “NC Mayflower Society”.

-Annual dues are $30 per year.
-The first year’s dues are to be paid along with the Application Fee.
+Annual dues are $50 per year.
+The current year’s dues are to be paid along with the Application Fee for new members.
+Dues are not paid on the Supplemental Application or Silver Supplemental Applications for Members in good standing with up to date dues.

 Please note, there will be a $25 reinstatement fee for lapsed and/or late dues.